-- a SCAN mode if the detector analyses all the fragments between 40 and 200 m/z (for example

-- a SIM (selected ion mode) mode if the detector analyzes only a few defined ions, characteristic of targeted compounds.
-The target ion for quantification is usually the highest and 2 other ions named reference ions are chosen on the spectrum (for limonene, the target ion will be 68 and reference ions could be 93 and 136).
+- a SCAN mode if the detector analyses all the fragments between 40 and 200 m/z (for example - a SIM (selected ion mode) mode if the detector analyzes only a few defined ions, characteristic of targeted compounds.
+The target ion for quantification is usually the highest and 2 other ions, named reference ions and specific to the molecule, are chosen on the spectrum (for limonene, the target ion will be 68 and reference ions could be 93 and 136).